Evoking the Memory by the Only ‘Spirit’ for the Prevention and Healing of Chronic Pain and Suffering

 The birthplace of the first human Khalifa whose name is Adam, was not on Earth but in the Heaven.
 He came to life without being born like the rest of us, for he had no father or mother.
 Moreover, he did not go through infancy or childhood but emerged a fully-grown man of approximately 37 meters height and four meters wide.

 Adam was created directly by Allah, the possessor of the 99 names of Perfect Beauty and Goodness.
 Allah created Adam by combination of two elements only; the inanimate substance called clay (طين) and the animate element called the Spirit (روح).
 The clay was brought by the angels from different parts of the Earth and was shaped by Allah Himself into the physical body.
 Then Allah blew the Spirit that came directly from Him into the physical part.
-Allah then activated this entity saying, “Kun” meaning, “Be alive”, and so Adam became alive.
+Allah then told Adam, “Kun” meaning, “Be alive”, and so Adam became alive.

 After that, Allah created his female counterpart in the same manner as Adam.
 The pair was given the needed knowledge on the appropriate do’s and don’ts in Heaven.
 However, they disobeyed the given instructions by falling prey to the deceit of Satan.
 The Quran also mentions that forgetfulness, specifically on the part of Adam, was another reason behind their disobedience.
 However, they both repented this sin and Allah accepted their repentance.
 Eventually, Adam, his partner, as well as Satan, were all descended to Earth to begin the trial of mankind of who was going to be best in deeds.